 Starting a new business is a challenge.
 In addition to the late nights and long hours, business owners need to understand that typically, they won’t see a profit for 2-3 years.
 But don’t let that trick you into thinking you don’t have to file taxes!
 There are a variety of factors that determine how much revenue a business can earn without having to pay taxes, and no single formula will definitively answer the question.
 However, there are certain elements to consider that will help you make a reasonable estimate of what you and your business may owe.
-If you’re struggling to determine whether or not your business needs to file taxes, the tax experts at Sheppard Law Offices can help.
-Let our experts walk you through all the factors that determine whether or not your business needs to file taxes below!
+If you’re struggling to determine whether or not your business needs to file taxes, the tax attorneys at Sheppard Law Offices can help.
+Let our lawyers walk you through all the factors that determine whether or not your business needs to file taxes below!

 Small Corporate Businesses

 One of the biggest considerations when determining your business’ tax liability is your company’s designation.
 If you run a C Corporation, the IRS will treat your business as an independent taxpayer that is required to file and pay its own taxes.
 This type of business should use Form 1120 as a benchmark when estimating how much tax-free income it can earn before having to pay.
 This taxable income can be determined by subtracting business expenses and deductions from its revenue.
 This means that unless a corporation reports a loss, tax is always due.